dhilish/zuulandhazelcastwithoauth2/README.md

 PROBLEM
 -------------------------------------------------------------------------------------------------------------
 I have been stuck with the following problems for the past few weeks.
-Please help us in this regard:-
+Please help me in this regard:-

 1. I want to have ResourceServer2 having access to session information created by ResourceServer1.
 But I could not get session information on ResourceServer2, it is always returning null.
 I had checked Hazelcast server using Hazelcast Mancenter and found that session is distributed.